lawrencelogoh/lawrencelogoh.github.io/blog/src/money_vs_passion.md

 One can be a thing I do for work and the other can be something I do for fun.
 The thing that I will keep in mind is that while I am "selling out" I'm still going to be selective in the things that I build.
-I'm not going to build yet another AI tool that uses OpenAI's APIs for example.
+I'm not going to build yet another AI tool that uses OpenAI's APIs in a really basic way for example.

 While the things I'm passionate about may not bring money in the short term, I think I should still do them because I enjoy them.
 On the other